The Knowledge Corridor – Restore Vermonter Project included funding for the construction of a bicycle/pedestrian underpass in Northampton.

 The underpass — which is now under construction — will connect the Mass Central Rail Trail, which currently terminates on the east side of the railroad tracks, with the Northampton Bike Trail on the west side of the tracks.

-The projected completion date for this project is October 25, 2017.
+The official projected completion date for this project is October 25, 2017.

 Construction progress images